akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 @@@ note

-A custom graph stage should not be the first tool you reach for, defining graphs using flows and the graph DSL is in general easier and does to a larger extent protect you from mistakes that might be easy to make with a custom @ref[`GraphStage`](stream-customize.md)
+A custom operator should not be the first tool you reach for, defining graphs using flows and the graph DSL is in general easier and does to a larger extent protect you from mistakes that might be easy to make with a custom @ref[`GraphStage`](stream-customize.md)